phensley/cldr-engine-website/docs/doc-design-bundles.md

 ### Data size

 The CLDR JSON data set is quite large.
-The design goals for this library require that we have a lot of data available at runtime, so the size of the data is a major concern.
+The design goals for this library require that we have a lot of CLDR data available at runtime, so the size of the data is a major concern.

 CLDR data is split across several files.
 For example, "ca-gregorian.json" contains fields relating to the Gregorian calendar.
 The size of the data set depends on which files your library requires.
 At the time of this writing, this library uses data contained in the following 16 JSON files across all 360 modern locales (where present):